charlpluv/Master-Thesis/README.md

 Thesis topic: Leakage detection in Water Distribution Networks

-The research carried out in the master's thesis does not mention the economic impact of the solution (operation costs, resources and economic comparison between existing solutions, etc.).
+NB: The research carried out in the master's thesis does not mention the economic impact of the solution (operation costs, resources and economic comparison between existing solutions, etc.).

 Final grades:
 - Dissertation 17/20